danielloosec/blog/_posts/2018-11-22-PublicWifiMyths_Part_1.markdown

 sudo tshark -i $adp -b filesize:8192 -a files:10 -w /tmp/capture.pcap
 #tshark: Wireshark capture tool for command interfaces.
 #-i: Specify the interface.
 We are using our custom variable
-#-b: Limit the capture either by duration, filesize, or number of files.
+#-b: Limit the capture either by duration, file size, or the number of files.
 We will be using filesize.
 Filesize in KB, so 8192KB is 8MB.
 You can make them larger if you wish.
 #-a: Autostop.
 When to stop the process.
 In this case, after 10 files.
 #-w: Write files to a directory.
 In this case, /tmp/.
 Make sure the file name ends with .pcap so we can open it later.
 {% endhighlight %}

 <b>Reading Captured Traffic</b>

 While Wireshark is running, browse the internet with your target system.
 Take a break and do what you would normally do on the internet.
 Reframe from playing online games or streaming since this takes up a lot of space.
 I would suggest simply browsing the internet.
 After some time has passed, click the second terminal tab.
 Press Ctrl+C to stop the capture process if it hasn't stopped itself.
 Click on the first terminal tab.
-Press q in order to quit ettercap.
-Now run the following command to re-enable ip forwarding
+Press q in order to quit Ettercap.
+Now run the following command to re-enable IP forwarding

 {% highlight ruby %}
 sudo sysctl -w net.ipv4.ip_forward=0;